nWuyuz/nWuyuz.github.io/_posts/2023-11-11-Ditch That Else.md

    return sth
 ```

-The issue is that the edge case handling can be left at the end, so we add codew above it, and ***the ifs will dig deeper.***
+The issue is that the edge case handling can be left at the end, so we add code above it, and ***the ifs will dig deeper.***

 ```py
 if(sth):